 If you’re looking for a full-scale USB-C dock, look for one like the CalDigit USB-C Dock.
 I discuss it below and in a separate review, but it has both HDMI and full-sized DisplayPort jacks, and requires just a sub-$10 Mini-DisplayPort female to full-sized DisplayPort male adapter to work with an LED Cinema Display.

-Not everything works perfectly over USB-C in macOS 10.12 Sierra with the Apple LED Cinema Display, but it’s a pretty close match.
+Not everything works perfectly over USB-C with the Apple LED Cinema Display, but it’s a pretty close match.
 I tested on a 27-inch model.

-Plugging in just a Mini-DisplayPort adapter gets you the following with all the products tested:
+Plugging in just a Mini DisplayPort adapter gets you the following with the products tested:

 - External audio via the display’s speakers and control of audio volume from the laptop